 But there is a lot you can do to optimize your accounts and your activity so that all recurring tasks get less time consuming and you can (and should) put that time to better use.
 Like growing your account some more, trying some new ideas, start a new social network and so on.

 Twitter marketing can get especially overwhelming – and boring.
 But there are a ton of tools that can help you be more efficient in your Twitter marketing.
-And you should consider adding some tools to your Twitter marketing, to make your tweeting more effective and still leave you some time to concentrate on your day job – or simply give you back some time to have a life 🙂
+And you should consider adding some tools to your Twitter marketing, to make your tweeting more effective and still leave you some time to concentrate on your day job – or give you time to engage with your audience on Twitter.

 What you absolutely need for recurring queues for Twitter

-What you can do, if you don’t have a ton of content
+Can you use recurring queues, if you don’t have a ton of content?

 You can still use recurring queues of tweets if you don’t have enough content to ONLY tweet from your list.
 Simply make the interval between the tweets from the recurring queue larger – and add tweets in between, for instance, some curated content that you schedule via Buffer so that it fills up the long gaps in your recurring content.